Full Circle (Creed album)

-Full Circle is the fourth studio album by American post-grunge band Creed, released on October 27, 2009.
+Full Circle is the fourth and final studio album by American rock band Creed, released on October 27, 2009.
 It was Creed's first release since disbanding in June 2004, prior to the release of their Greatest Hits compilation album in November 2004, and was their first studio album since Weathered in November 2001, as well as their first with their original bass guitarist Brian Marshall since his departure in August 2000.
 The record was produced by Howard Benson.
 The album was completed on July 31, 2009, as announced by Scott Stapp.
 The album cover was revealed through the band's official e-news on August 4, 2009.
 A two-disc version of Full Circle was released and contained a DVD with bonus content.
 The album had three music videos created for it: "Overcome" and "Rain" in 2009, and "A Thousand Faces" in 2010.

 Title

 The title of the album makes reference to the instrumental band members coming "full circle" with Scott Stapp to reform the band.
 The title track is about the Creed reunion and how it feels to be together as a band again.